 When your goal is to shed fat, the number of calories you'll burn in a group exercise class matters.
 How many calories an individual will burn depends on many variables, including body weight and genetics; but a good rule of thumb is that the more intense the workout, the more calories you'll burn.
 See how your favorite class measures up.

 Video of the Day

 Low-intensity classes feature steady activity.
-They usually don't have bursts of intense activity and aim to maintain the same heart rate throughout the class.
-Low-intensity classes usually have less effect on joints and bones.
-They’re a good choice for people with health problems that need to take it easy.
-Low-impact aerobics burns an average of 352 calories per hour, while a dancing class can burn up to 422 calories.
+They are typically low-impact and don't include bursts of intense activity.
+You should expect your heart rate to remain steady throughout the class.
+Low-intensity classes usually have less impact on joints and bones.
+They’re a good choice for people with health problems who need to take it easy.

 Some examples of low-intensity activities include low-impact aerobics, low-impact step aerobics and water aerobics.
 In these types of classes, a 125-pound person will burn between 240 and 420 calories, a 155-pound person will burn between 298 and 520 calories, and a 185-pound person will burn between 356 and 622 calories in an hour-long class.

 High-intensity classes are more physically demanding than low-intensity classes.
 They may include running, jumping and periods of very intense activity.
 Many high-intensity classes include interval training, in which you work very hard for a short period of time, then work at a slower pace to recover for a short period of time.
 You can expect your heart rate to remain elevated throughout class, with some variation between moderate and high.

 Examples of high-intensity classes include high-impact aerobics, indoor cycling, kickboxing and circuit training.
 These classes can burn between 420 and 630 calories for a person weighing 125 pounds, between 520 and 782 calories for a person weighing 155 pounds, and 622 to 932 calories for a person weighing 185 pounds.